 retention ratio.
 We can do this using the equation below:

 retention ratio = retained earnings / net income

 $650,000 / $1,000,000 = 65%.

 You can obtain the same result much quicker with the retention ratio calculator.

 It is essential to understand the company and the industry before you try to figure out the retention ratio meaning.
 This is because different companies have different optimal ranges for their retention ratios.

 For instance, a high-growth technology company will have a high retention ratio.
-Investors are willing to forgo their dividends as they believe the company should reinvest its earnings as there are still a lot of profitable growth opportunities for the company.
+Investors are willing to forgo their dividends as they believe the company should reinvest its earnings retained earnings example as there are still a lot of profitable growth opportunities for the company.

 On the other hand, investors of a mature blue-chip company might demand the dividends to be distributed.
 This is because they believe the growth of the company is limited and it is better to distribute the dividends than to reinvest the money into a projects within the company of minimal impact.